 Exploring the fishing villages

 Your final dose of Astypalea’s special aura can be found in the coastal villages.
-Maltezana (or Analipsi), the second-largest settlement, in northern Astypalea, ideal for combining a seaside taverna and more lazing on the beach.
-And, to see just how far the energy reaches, Vathi is at the top end of Astypalea’s eastern wing, with a bay whose opening is so narrow it feels like a lake.
+The second-largest settlement, Maltezana (or Analipsi), is ideal for combining a seaside taverna and more lazing on the beach.
+And to see just how far the energy reaches, Vathi (at the top end of Astypalea’s eastern wing) sits within a bay whose opening is so narrow it feels like a lake.
 There’s a taverna here to make sure the feeling lasts.

 Experience Astypalea island

-Casual yet stylish, relaxed yet energising and with beaches that capture the mood perfectly… this might be your first visit to Astypalea, but you won’t want it to be your last.
+Casual yet stylish, relaxed yet energising and with beaches that capture the mood perfectly… you won’t want your first visit to Astypalea to be your last.